Niels-Bohr-Institute-XNS-StructBiophys/CaPP/README.md

 #### CaPP 2
 - Release January 2018
-- only change in python part
+- only changes in python part
 - Fitting of scale and bg
 - other minor improvements